 Segregated portfolio company

-In a segregated portfolio company (or simply an SPC), there is a legal segregation by statute between the different investment portfolios.
-As a result, the assets of a certain portfolio will not be at risk from creditors of another portfolio within the same fund structure.
+In a segregated portfolio company (or simply an SPC), there is a legal segregation by statute between the different segregated portfolios, each of which can be used for different investment strategies.
+As a result, the assets of a certain segregated portfolio will not be at risk from creditors of another segregated portfolio within the same fund structure.
 This feature makes the SPC attractive for managers and promoters of so-called umbrella funds.

 A limited partnership is established by a general partner and at least one limited partner, together executing articles of partnership, which are submitted to the registered agent named in the articles of partnership and the relevant partnership documents are then filed with the local registry in the BVI.